The Jews of the Royal Air Force

 The database for the archive was initially created using Henry Morris’s book ‘We will remember them,’ a record of the Jews who died in the Armed Forces 1939-1945, searching through W.R.
 Chorley’s Bomber Command and Losses series of books for Jewish names and the Commonwealth War Graves Commission who provided details of those with a Magen David on their headstones.
 Assistance has been given by Martin Sugarman at AJEX, Stuart Rosenblatt at the Irish Jewish Genealogical Society and many other researchers who have kindly provided further information.

-Genealogy has played a large part in searching for the young men and women who died serving by creating over 600 family trees.
+Genealogy has played a large part in searching for the young men and women who died serving by creating over 900 family trees.
 Families have been contacted and have kindly supplied details about their family member.
-The database now holds the names of over 900 men and women whose details will be added to the website soon.
+The database now holds the names of over 900 men and women whose details are being added frequently to the website.

 If your family has a relative who was Jewish and died serving in the RAF, during WW2 please contact us.

 The aim of the archive is to record their biographies detailing backgrounds, schooling, jobs and family life before they died.
 Information about the cause of death and their final resting place is being added as the research continues.

 Here are the stories of those men and women.

 Your Input Matters

 The Jews of the RAF thrives off the knowledge submitted by the public, therefore, if you have any information about the Jewish personnel who died serving in the RAF please get in touch.

 My brother Chaim of memories dear